Lego Birthday Party Game Ideas

 Prizes for Winners

 Winning the races is part of the fun, but many times kids have even more fun designing and re-designing their car.
-At Legoland, we've seen grown men spend hours building cars in the racing center!
+In the theme park racing room, we've seen grown men spend hours building cars in the racing center!
 Like I said, you may not need any other games at your party if you play this one!

 - Picture Prize: Take a Picture of the kids with their favorite car design and print it out to take home, or send it in the thank you note.